-If you want to watch esports, then you will probably go to a streaming platforms like Twitch, Mixer or YouTube.
-But as competitive gaming grows in popularity, there have been growing numbers of traditional television broadcasting networks who have started to show esports.
+If you want to watch esports, then you will probably go to streaming platforms like Twitch, Facebook Gaming, or YouTube Gaming.
+But as competitive gaming grows in popularity, there have been growing numbers of traditional television broadcasting networks that have started to show esports.

 However, there remain many concerns about how esports on TV could actually work.
 Competitive gaming has often been seen as being too specialist for mainstream tastes, and there is the question of why gamers would want to go back to television for their esports entertainment.

 But as the global esports audience has grown to include over 500 million people in the past few years, it seems that TV bosses will have to start featuring esports sooner or later.

 Ever since the dawn of competitive gaming, there have been some broadcasting networks that aimed to show esports on TV.
 South Korean television networks showed WCG tournaments well over a decade ago, and Sweden’s TV6 broadcasting network still shows the DreamHack tournaments, as well as The International and some CSGO Majors.